Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The asymptotic behavior of the solution to the variational equation

-In this way, we have converted the fundamental solution $\mathcal T^R(t,s)$ to \eqref{EqDiri} over the RMCF $M_t^R$ into a non autonomous dynamical system \eqref{EqPullBack} on the fixed manifold $\Sigma^R$.
+In this way, we have converted the fundamental solution $\mathcal T^R(t,s)$ to \eqref{EqDiri} over the RMCF $M_t^R$ into a non-autonomous dynamical system \eqref{EqPullBack} on the fixed manifold $\Sigma^R$.
 Abusing notation slightly, we still use $\mathcal T^R(t,s)$ to denote the fundamental solution to the system \eqref{EqPullBack}.

 Let $\alpha>0$ be a positive number.
 We introduce the cone of functions:

 where $\pi_1$ means the $L^2(\Sigma^R)$-projection to the direction of the first eigenfunction of $L^R_{\Sigma}$ and $\pi_2$ is the $L^2(\Sigma^R)$-orthogonal complement of $\pi_1$.
 The larger $\al$ is, the narrower the cone is around $\phi_1^R$, the leading eigenvector of $L_\Sigma^R$.